bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 	ajax                        boolean     Enable the AJAX-version* of the quiz?
 0 user.ipSave                 boolean     Save the IP-address of a user?
 1 user.ipAnonymous            boolean     Anonymize the IP-address?
 1
-	user.askForData             boolean     Ask for user data at the first page of a quiz?
+	user.useCookie              integer     Save the session in a cookie too?
+See below.
+0 user.askForData             boolean     Ask for user data at the first page of a quiz?
 0 user.defaultName            string      Default user name ({TIME} will be replaced).   default {TIME}
 	user.defaultEmail           string      Default user email.